Sexual and reproductive health and rights (SRHR)

-We are on the frontline of sexual and reproductive health and rights, working with adolescents, young people, marginalised communities, and women and girls to access sexual and reproductive health and rights services.
+We work with young people, marginalised communities, and women and girls to access sexual and reproductive health and rights services.

 HIV is the most lethal sexually transmitted infection; therefore, a lack of access to basic sexual and reproductive health and rights (SRHR) increases a person’s risk of contracting HIV.

 Evidence shows that strong SRHR services in a fair society can prevent new HIV infections happening at all, while helping those living with HIV to enjoy healthy lives.
 Good sexual and reproductive health and rights IS good HIV prevention, treatment and care.

 By taking a united approach to HIV and SRHR, Frontline AIDS partners ensure the most expansive and thorough services are available to people who are most affected by HIV, those most marginalised, and those most likely to be left out of mainstream public health services.

 Ultimately, almost all 4.3 billion people of reproductive ages worldwide will have inadequate SRH services over the course of their lives…Progress in SRHR requires confrontation of the barriers embedded in laws, policies, the economy and in social norms and values…achieving sexual and reproductive health rests on realising sexual and reproductive rights…Thus, civil society groups and others committed to advancing SRHR must work across sectors, and they must hold governments accountable to their commitments not only to improve health but also to uphold human rights.Guttmacher-Lancet Commission on SRHR Report (2018)